Bizimkiler

-Bizimkiler (Ours, Our People) was a Turkish drama, represented the lives of the people who shared the same neighborhood.
+Bizimkiler was a Turkish comedy, represented the lives of the people who shared the same neighborhood.
 It is also the name of musical project run by ANS TV.

-The show is development of the movie Kapıcılar Kralı for which Umur Bugay who is the creator of the tv series, was the screenwriter.
+The show is development of the movie Kapıcılar Kralı for which Umur Bugay who is the creator of the TV series, was the screenwriter.

 It is one of the longest-running series in Turkish television drama history.

 Due to lack of variety of television stations when series was first broadcast, the show attracted most of the audiences in Turkey and had huge cultural impact.